Gleaning & Food-Systems Coordinator UpRoot Colorado

 - Recruiting and training volunteer candidates for the Volunteer Harvest Leader program

-- Tracking outreach and program data accurately and in a timely manner
+- Ensuring all outreach and program data is tracked accurately and in a timely manner

 - Providing program data for use in funding applications and reports

-- Supporting program evaluation, including gathering feedback from volunteers and partners
+- Supporting program evaluation, including gathering feedback from farmers, fruit-tree stewards, volunteers, hunger-relief agencies, etc.

 - Basic administrative tasks including documenting activities, scheduling events, responding to inquiries, etc.

-- Participating in coalitions and generating collaborative partnerships to work towards shared goals
+- Participating in working groups and coalitions, and cultivating collaborative partnerships to work toward shared goals

-- Engaging in legislative advocacy by initiating relationships with elected officials, making UpRoot community aware of opportunities to engage in the legislative process
+- Engaging in legislative advocacy by initiating relationships with elected officials

-- Attending weekly team meetings and individual meetings with regional co-director
+- Attending weekly team “huddles” and individual meetings with regional co-director

-- A passion to establish food equity, food justice and food-systems change
+- A fire in your belly to listen, learn, collaborate and establish food equity, food justice and positive food-systems change

 - Strong interpersonal, oral and written communication, and organizational skills